 - Top 400 of universities worldwide

-- Top 15 in Australia in the Top 100 under 50 year old universities
+- Top 50 in the world of universities under 50 years old

-- Top 150 of universities worldwide for sociology.
+- Top 100 of universities worldwide for nursing

-- Top 200 of universities worldwide for psychology.
+- Top 150 of universities worldwide for sociology

-- Top 200 of universities worldwide for medicine.
+- Top 200 of universities worldwide for psychology

 International Student Barometer Survey (ISB) 2014

-The (ISB) is the world’s largest student survey and provides Flinders with satisfaction and feedback from current international students.
-Results revealed:
+- The ISB is the world’s largest student survey and measures satisfaction and feedback from current international students

-- We are above the average for Australian universities in 70 of the 83 categories.
-We are in the top ten Australian universities in 72 of those categories.
+- Results showed Flinders to be above the average for Australian universities in 70 of the 83 categories.
+We are in the top 10 Australian universities in 72 of those categories

-- High levels of satisfaction from international students in learning, living, support, and arrival services.
+- High levels of satisfaction from international students in the areas of learning, living, support, and arrival services

 - Majority of Flinders international students would recommend Flinders as a study destination.